TigerTopher/blog/content/post/2020-02-28-on-reading.md

 After years of considering reading as my waterloo, my perception of my own capacity changed when I was in Uni.
 To survive, I needed to love books.

 While some students were reading slides when reviewing, I knew I need to read the actual books that my professors are reading.
 The goal is to deeply engage in the material, so as to reach a point where even I could teach the subject domain.
-A few semesters in, and I did not really realise that I have fallen in love with reading.
+A few semesters in, and I did not realise that I have already fallen in love with reading.

 **Quick Dedication:** To Leithold's TC7, Theory of Computation, University Physics, CLRS, and the other whitepapers that ignited me - you're the real MVP.